ministryofjustice/intranet/README.md

    docker-compose up
     ```

-4. Configure the .env file with IPv4 and API key information.
-See '''.env.example''' for further information.
+4. Once the containers are running;  [Create your API Key](http://localhost:5601/app/kibana#/management/security/api_keys) and make a record of the details (API ID and Key) for use in the WP MoJ Elastic Search plugin

 ### Intranet Launch

 1. Clone this repo to your local machine and change directories.
     ```bash
     git clone https://github.com/ministryofjustice/intranet.git .